Investment Reliefs 2018/19

-- If the money is withdrawn in other circumstances, the bonus will be clawed back with an additional 5% charge.
-The £4,000 is part of the general ISA limit of £20,000, not additional to it.
+- If the money in a LISA is withdrawn in other circumstances, the bonus will be clawed back with an additional 5% charge.

-- Junior ISA is available to UK residents aged under 18 and who don’t have a Child Trust Fund account.
+- Junior ISA, with an investment limit of £4,260 (2017/18: £4,128), is available to those aged under 18 and who don’t have a Child Trust Fund account.
 When the holder reaches age 18, their junior ISA becomes an adult ISA.

-- EIS, VCT and SITR investments made within the limits shown attract 30% Income Tax relief, but those schemes all have different qualifying rules.
+- EIS, VCT and SITR investments attract 30% Income Tax relief, but those schemes all have different qualifying rules.

 - SEIS investments attract 50% Income Tax relief.

-- Gains reinvested under SEIS, within the same timeframe as for EIS, up to the investment limit attract 50% exemption from CGT.
+- Gains reinvested under SEIS, within the same tax year, up to the investment limit attract 50% exemption from CGT.